iterative/dvc.org/public/static/docs/command-reference/push.md

 # push

-Uploads files and directories under DVC control to the [remote storage](/doc/command-reference/remote).
+Uploads files or directories tracked by DVC to
+[remote storage](/doc/command-reference/remote).

 ## Synopsis